 From transport, energy and fishing to high growth marine sectors of seabed mining, aquaculture and offshore energy, emerging information ecosystems will transform utilisation and sustainability of ocean resources.

-In EXPOSURES we demonstrate how on-demand autonomous underwater vehicles (AUVs) can drive intelligent data analytics to rapidly assess environmental processes and impacts in marine waterways.
-The result will be create new marine information ecosystem that exploits underwater IoT infrastructures such as those offered by the European SUNRISE facility.HCI & UX Big Data
+In EXPOSURES we demonstrated how on-demand autonomous underwater vehicles (AUVs) can drive intelligent data analytics to rapidly assess environmental processes and impacts in marine waterways.
+The result help create new marine information ecosystems that exploits underwater IoT infrastructures such as those offered by the European SUNRISE facility.HCI & UX Big Data

 Oceans are challenging environments to construct and operate industrial assets.
 Foundations of offshore structures are vulnerable to localised scour whilst busy navigation channels are subject to ongoing sediment transport.
 Natural hazards are amplified by extreme weather events and the impact of climate change.
 Maintaining knowledge about the complex interplay between human activity and micro/macro ecological processes is essential for optimisation of periodic maintenance, response to crisis or extreme weather events, assessment of environment impact and license compliance.